 Chapter 7 bankruptcy refers to the bankruptcy or liquidation process prescribed by Chapter 7 of the bankruptcy code for individuals who cannot pay their debts.
-You can get debt relief through this process regardless of the amount you owe.
+You can get debt relief through this process regardless of your debt.

-The downside is that you may lose some of your assets in the process.
+The downside is that you may lose some of your assets.
 You are only allowed to retain a few assets depending on the applicable bankruptcy exemptions in your state.
 The bankruptcy trustee assigned to your case is required by bankruptcy law to collect and liquidate all other (non-exempt) assets and use the amount realized to pay off your debts.

 California has two classes of bankruptcy exemptions, known as the 703 and 704 exemptions.
 These exemptions cover different kinds of real and personal property.